tmorikuicr/spresso/README.md

 |:------------------------------------------------:|:------------------------------------------------------:|
 |6,778 GOs|Pairs of GO:0060412 and each of the other 6,777 GOs|

+The horizontal and vertical axes show the success rate and the total variance, respectively.
+Each dot indicates a feature gene set selected by GOs.
+The left figure shows the results of mouse-specific 6,778 GOs out of all 17,940 GOs with proper gene size (1,000 genes or less, and at least three mouse genes after low-expression filtering).
+The right figure shows the result of all pairs of GO:0060412 and the other 6,777 GOs.

 ### STEP 12: Plot 3D-models
 This procedure visualizes mid-gastrula mouse embryo structure by projecting cell samples on a paraboloid based on position information estimated by stochastic-SOM clustering.